endolith/Vote-Count/md/README.md

 # Vote::Count Methods

+Most of these are provided by the Role Common and available directly in both Matrix objects and Vote::Count Objects.
+Vote::Count objects create a child Matrix object: PairMatrix.

 * new

 * Active: Get Active Set as HashRef to the active set.
 Changing the new HashRef will change the internal Active Set, GetActive is recommended as it will return a HashRef that is a copy instead.